thephpleague/uri-src/docs/components/7.0/authority.md

 The `League\Uri\Components\Authority` class ease URI authority part creation and manipulation.
 This object exposes:

 - the [package common API](/components/7.0/api/),

-but also provide specific methods to work with a URI authority part.
+- provides specific methods to work with a URI authority part.

 <p class="message-notice">If the modifications do not change the current object, it is returned as is, otherwise, a new modified object is returned.</p>
 <p class="message-warning">If the submitted value is not valid a <code>League\Uri\Exceptions\SyntaxError</code> exception is thrown.</p>

 ## Instantiation